jonringer/poly-repo-roadmap/README.md

   - Contain a top-level overlay and `overrideScope` of the package set with richer set of packages
   - [X] [Python Prototype](https://github.com/jonringer/python-pkgs)
 - [ ] Pkgs:
+  - Targeting "User desktop" scenarios, most software will be available here
   - Combines all of the langauge package set overlays
   - Acts as the "backstop" for all packages which have "trickier" dependency requirements
 - [ ] User-pkgs: